Abraham Hyacinthe Anquetil-Duperron: Later years

 Following his Zend Avesta and until his death in 1805, Anquetil-Duperron was occupied with studying the laws, history, and geography of India.
 "In his youth a kind of Don Juan; he now led the life of a poor, ascetic bachelor, combining Christian virtue with the wisdom of a Brahmin."
 During that period he abandoned society, and lived in voluntary poverty on a few pence a day.

 In 1778, he published at Amsterdam his Législation orientale, in which he endeavoured to prove that the nature of oriental despotism had been greatly misrepresented by Montesquieu and others.
 His Recherches historiques et géographiques sur l'Inde appeared in 1786 and formed part of Thieffenthaler's Geography of India.
 In 1798, he published L'Inde en rapport avec l'Europe (Hamburg, 2 vols.), a work considered notable by the British for its "remarkable" invectives against them and for its "numerous misrepresentations".

 Anquetil-Duperron's most valuable achievement in his last years was the publication of the Oupnek'hat, id est, Secretum tegendum, a two-volume Latin retranslation and commentary of a Persian translation of fifty Upanishads.
 Duperron had received the Persian translation from India in 1775 and had translated that into both French and Latin, but the French translation was never published.
 The Latin translation was published in Strasbourg in 1801-1802 and represents the first European language translation of a sacred book of Hinduism, albeit in an approximate rendering.
 Anquetil-Duperron's commentaries make up half the work.
 The Latin version was the initial introduction of the Upanishadic thought to Western scholars, although, according to Paul Deussen, the Persian translators had taken great liberties in their rendering of the original Sanskrit text and at times changed the meaning.

-A 108-page French paraphrase of Duperron's Oupneck'hat by Jean-Denis Lanjuinais appeared in Millin de Grandmaison's Magasin Encyclopédique of 1805.
-Arthur Schopenhauer encountered Anquetil-Duperron's Oupnek'hats in the spring of 1814 and repeatedly called it not only his favorite book but the work of the entire world literature that is most worthy of being read.
+A 108-page French paraphrase of Duperron's Oupnek'hat by Jean-Denis Lanjuinais appeared in Millin de Grandmaison's Magasin Encyclopédique of 1805.
+Arthur Schopenhauer encountered Anquetil-Duperron's Oupnek'hat in the spring of 1814 and repeatedly called it not only his favorite book but the work of the entire world literature that is most worthy of being read.
 (Note: See the book-length study of the Oupnek'hats influence on the genesis of Schopenhauer's philosophy by App.)